1989–90 Atlanta Hawks season

-At mid-season, the team traded Antoine Carr to the Sacramento Kings in exchange for Kenny Smith.
-The Hawks would close out the season on a strong note, winning ten of their final 15 games of the regular season, finishing in sixth place in the Central Division with a 41–41 record; however, they missed the NBA playoffs by only just one game.
+In January, the team signed free agent John Long, then at mid-season, they traded Antoine Carr to the Sacramento Kings in exchange for Kenny Smith.
+The Hawks continued to play around .500, as the team won ten of their final 15 games of the season, finishing in sixth place in the Central Division with a 41–41 record; however, they missed the NBA playoffs by finishing just one game behind the 8th–seeded Indiana Pacers.

-Dominique Wilkins averaged 26.7 points, 6.5 rebounds and 1.6 steals per game, but was not selected to an All-NBA Team at season's end, while Moses Malone averaged 18.9 points and 10.0 rebounds per game, and Rivers provided the team with 12.5 points, 5.5 assists and 2.4 steals per game.
-In addition, Kevin Willis averaged 12.4 points and 8.0 rebounds per game, while John Battle contributed 10.9 points per game, and Spud Webb provided with 9.2 points, 5.8 assists and 1.3 steals per game.
-Meanwhile, John Long contributed 8.4 points per game, Cliff Levingston averaged 6.9 points and 4.3 rebounds per game, rookie small forward Alexander Volkov contributed 5.0 points per game, and Jon Koncak provided with 3.7 points and 4.2 rebounds per game.
+Dominique Wilkins averaged 26.7 points, 6.5 rebounds and 1.6 steals per game, but was not named to an All-NBA Team at season's end, while Moses Malone averaged 18.9 points and 10.0 rebounds per game, and Rivers provided the team with 12.5 points, 5.5 assists and 2.4 steals per game.
+In addition, Willis averaged 12.4 points and 8.0 rebounds per game, while John Battle contributed 10.9 points per game, and Spud Webb provided with 9.2 points, 5.8 assists and 1.3 steals per game.
+Meanwhile, Long contributed 8.4 points per game, Cliff Levingston averaged 6.9 points and 4.3 rebounds per game, rookie small forward Alexander Volkov contributed 5.0 points per game, and Jon Koncak provided with 3.7 points and 4.2 rebounds per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Wilkins was selected for the 1990 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
 In addition, Wilkins also won the NBA Slam Dunk Contest for the second time; before the mid-season trade, Smith also participated in the Slam Dunk Contest while playing for the Kings, and finished second behind Wilkins.
 The Hawks finished 18th in the NBA in home-game attendance, with an attendance of 573,711 at the Omni Coliseum during the regular season.

+Aftermath

-Following the season, Smith was traded to the Houston Rockets, while Levingston signed as a free agent with the Chicago Bulls, and head coach Mike Fratello resigned after coaching the Hawks for seven seasons.
+Following the season, Smith was traded to the Houston Rockets, while Levingston signed as a free agent with the Chicago Bulls, Long retired, and head coach Mike Fratello resigned after coaching the Hawks for seven seasons.